 Re-consider your plugin choices: Every WordPress update comes with enhancements and some of them add the functionality of some plugins.
-You need to consider WordPress enhancements and evaluate that in relation to any plugin functionality that had been added to WordPress core.
+You need to consider WordPress enhancements and evaluate that in relation to any plugin functionality that has been added to WordPress core.
 You may just not need the plugin anymore.

 How Does a Plugin Installation or Update Break Your Website